tomasilluminati/pyoui-db/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-Alternatively, you can collaborate directly with Wireshark by visiting their [manufacturer database](https://wiresharkfoundation.org/donate/).
+Alternatively, you can collaborate directly with Wireshark by visiting their [donate page](https://wiresharkfoundation.org/donate/).

 ## License